Tomojit123/Book-reference-website/README.md

    npm start
    ```

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

-Feel free to customize it further to better suit your project's needs!
+This README now includes colorful emojis, an animated GIF, and a more visually appealing layout.
+Feel free to further customize it according to your preferences!